-There are so many good things about Jerusalem artichokes, also known as sunchokes in the US, that in some ways it's surprising they're not grown more.
+There are so many good things about Jerusalem artichokes that in some ways it's surprising they're not grown more.
 They're tasty, available all winter, exceptionally easy to grow, completely undemanding, very low-maintenance and ideal for beginners.
 They are also low in calories.
 There's just one drawback, which I'll come to later.

 The Jerusalem Artichoke (Helianthus tuberosus) is a perennial sunflower native to North America.
 It produces knobbly, white-fleshed (or, less commonly, red-fleshed) tubers that can be eaten raw or cooked.
 Better suited to cooler climates, they will grow in places like Florida, though your harvest is likely to be smaller.